Am0rphous/Rayman2/README.md

 # Rayman 2 - The Great Escape

+If you like this game, please support the developers by purchasing the game.

 This is a clean rip of the legendary game Rayman 2 - The Great Escape from 1999.

 The content has the following checksums: